gsotirchos/machine-setup-interface/README.md

 designed reconfiguragle fixture.
 Through field observations the technical standards the design has to satisfy were determined, which involve geometric limitations and required range of motion.
 The final design was developed and optimized using CAD.
-The proposed design is shown below (on the table only four corners of a solar absorber are shown).
+The proposed design is shown below (only four corners of a solar absorber are shown on the table).

 <p align="center">
   <img src="./images/detailed.svg" width="66%" height="66%">